 Vocational Rehabilitation is a federal and state grant program under Chapter 413, Florida Statutes, and the Federal Rehabilitation Act of 1973, as amended by the Workforce Innovation and Opportunity Act.
 The Vocational Rehabilitation Program serves individuals with a broad range of disabilities.
-The intent of the program is to provide eligible individuals
+The intent of the program is to provide eligible individuals with disabilities the opportunity to obtain or keep gainful employment.
+It is administered on a statewide, comprehensive, coordinated basis, and requires 21.3 percent state funding match to 78.7 percent federal funding.

-These funds provide for Workers' Compensation Insurance, General Liability Insurance, Federal Civil Rights Insurance, and Auto Liability Insurance premiums.
+These funds provide for Workers' Compensation Insurance, General Liability Insurance, Federal Civil Rights Insurance and Auto Liability Insurance premiums.
 Annual appropriations are recommended by the state's Division of Risk Management.